OpenEvalProject/evals/manuscripts/elife-75801/v2/manuscript.md

 Rather than rotate the position of the feedback cursor with respect to the actual hand position, we opted to use a visual ‘clamp’ where the cursor followed an invariant path with respect to the target (Morehead et al., 2017; Shmuelof et al., 2012).
 In contrast to traditional movement-contingent feedback, the clamp method eliminates confounding effects that can come about from strategic processes (McDougle et al., 2016; Kim et al., 2020), and the size of the error can be controlled on every trial.
 The participant was fully informed of this manipulation and was instructed to ignore the task-irrelevant cursor and always reach straight to the target.
 Despite these instructions, participants’ reach angles gradually shift in the direction opposite the error clamp, showing the key signatures of implicit sensorimotor adaptation (Morehead et al., 2017; Kim et al., 2018; Tsay et al., 2020a; Tsay et al., 2021; Avraham et al., 2021; Poh et al., 2021; Vandevoorde and Orban de Xivry, 2019; Yin and Wei, 2020).

-## Sensorimotor adaptation is modulated by arbitrary sensory cues
+### Sensorimotor adaptation is modulated by arbitrary sensory cues

 In a standard differential conditioning design, one CS is paired with the US (CS+) and another CS is presented without the US (CS−).
 Thus, only the CS+ should become associated with the US and result in a CR.
 To implement this in Experiment 1, we used two arbitrary cues for the CSs – a tone or a light cue (Figures 1A, 2A).
 For the CS+ condition, the feedback cursor followed a clamped path that was rotated from the target by 15°.
 Rather than eliminate the US on CS− trials, we used a 0° clamp in which the feedback cursor always moved directly to the target.
 Thus, there was always a US on each trial, with the 15° US creating an error signal (paired with the CS+) and the 0° US signaling the absence of error (paired with the CS-).

 ![Figure 2.](https://cdn.elifesciences.org/articles/75801/elife-75801-fig2-v2.jpg)

 **Figure 2.:** (A) Experimental protocol.
 During acquisition (white background), a 15° clamp (clockwise [CW]/counterclockwise [CCW], counterbalanced across participants) was associated with CS+ (e.g. a tone) and a 0° clamp with CS− (e.g. a light; counterbalancing the associations with the tone and light across participants).
 During the probe phase (gray background), the CS+ and CS− were presented without feedback.
 Throughout the entire experiment, CS+ and CS− trials were randomly interleaved.
 (B) Mean heading angle (N=16) as a function of trial number.
 Clamped feedback was presented on all trials during the acquisition phase (white background) and absent on all trials in the probe phase (gray background).
 Shaded region represents SEM.
 (C and D) Experimental results for trial-by-trial change (Δ) in heading angle (mean ± SEM) during the acquisition (C) and probe (D) phases.
 Left panels present the results of a two-way repeated-measures ANOVA for an adaptation effect (main effect of trial n−1, dark vs light blue) and a Pavlovian effect (main effect of the presented CS on the current trial n, filled vs empty bars).
 The black outlined bar and violin plot (right panel) present the Pavlovian effect, i.e., the subtraction of heading angle changes between CS+ and CS− trials (mean and 95% CI).
 (E and F) Rescorla-Wagner model simulation results during the acquisition (E), and probe (F) phases are consistent with the experimental results.
 Dots and thin lines represent individual participants.
-CS, conditioned stimulus.Figure 2—source data 1.Figure 2B.Figure 2—source data 2.Figure 2C.Figure 2—source data 3.Figure 2D.
+CS, conditioned stimulus.

 During a 600-trial acquisition phase, CS+ and CS− trials were randomly interleaved.
 Participants exhibited a marked change in movement direction during this phase, reaching an asymptote of ~15° (Figure 2B).
 The observed rapid adaptation is consistent with previous adaptation studies, particularly those in which the target appears at a single fixed location (Bond and Taylor, 2015; Day et al., 2016; McDougle et al., 2015; McDougle et al., 2017; Poh et al., 2021).